MasoniteFramework/docs/official-packages/masonite-notifications.md

 ## Introduction

 Masonite Notifications help you to easily add sending notifications to your project.
-These notifications could be sending an email or a slack message.
+These notifications could be sending an email or a Slack message.
 This package is designed to be extremely simple and modular.
 New notification drivers can be added through third party integrations (Masonite packages).

+### Features
+- Send `E-mail`, `Slack` and `SMS` notifications
-For now Masonite provides support for sending notifications across `E-mail`, `Slack` and `SMS`.
-Notifications can also be stored in a database so they may be displayed in your web interface.
+- Store notifications in a database so they may be displayed in your web interface.
+- Queue notifications
+- Broadcast notifications

 ## Installation